Three-year old startup Vera scores huge deal to protect all of GE’s IP

 This problem is particularly acute for a data-driven organization as large and varied as GE where its IP is moving around constantly and it has struggled to protect it, Nasrin Rezai, VP, Global Chief Information and Product Security Officer at GE explained.

 “When product designs and specifications are shared without continuous protection as part of our supply chain collaboration and technical processes, they’re susceptible to theft or illegitimate use in today’s digital economy.
-Vera addresses this problem because we know even when shared externally, these files are protected at the source,” he said in a statement.
+Vera addresses this problem because we know even when shared externally, these files are protected at the source,” she said in a statement.

 Arora says with all of the recent highly public data leaks from Equifax, Deloitte and the SEC, this deal signals a shift in the way companies protect data.
 It’s no longer about trying to keep data protected behind the firewall.